cbdoubles/iot/README.md

  - current admin details: [username: admin@djackets.com, email: admin@jackets.com, password: IoTpass1])

 Do the following commands when you make changes to the Django code:
- - py manage.py make migrations (create migration files)
+ - py manage.py makemigrations (create migration files)
  - py manage.py migrate (we have a new database with all these tables).

 Start development server (this hosts the database)